 Question: How should we report donated supplies and equipment?

 Recommendation: When donating supplies/equipment, the value should be based on remaining "book value" — so if the equipment cost $1000 and depreciation has been $600, then "book value" is $400 and that amount can be written off at the time of donation.
-Supplies aren't depreciated, so the original cost of those supplies makes sense as the basis for the value.
+Supplies aren't depreciated, so the cost of those supplies in the current year expenses should be used for the value.
+If they were expensed in a prior year then there would not be any value reported as community benefit.
 Count as Category E3.
 In-kind donations.
 When giving cash, count as Category E1.
 Cash Donations.

 When donating outside of your community, you can count the value of the supplies/equipment and the cost of storage and shipping.
 Consider proportionality.
 What is the magnitude of the donation compared with what else is being done in the community?
 It should not constitute a large proportion of your community benefit.